Deformations of path algebras of quivers with relations: Reduction systems

 So every noncommutative Gröbner basis gives a reduction system, but conversely not every reduction system is obtained from a Gröbner basis (cf.\ \cite[Ex.~2.10.1]{chouhysolotar}).
 In the commutative case, any ideal admits a finite commutative Gröbner basis which may be computed by Buchberger's algorithm.
-For ideals in noncommutative algebras a similar algorithm computes a noncommutative Gröbner basis and this algorithm terminates if and only if the ideal admits a finite Gröbner basis.
-However, the property of admitting a finite Gröbner basis is undecidable (see e.g.\ \cite{bokutkolesnikov,fmora,tmora}).
+For ideals in noncommutative algebras a similar algorithm computes a noncommutative Gröbner basis and this algorithm terminates if and only if the ideal admits a finite Gröbner basis .
+If $\Bbbk Q / I$ is commutative or finite-dimensional, then $I$ admits a finite noncommutative Gröbner basis \cite{eisenbudpeevasturmfels,green1} and this property also extends to certain diagrams of commutative algebras \cite{barmeierwang}.
+However, in general the property of admitting a finite noncommutative Gröbner basis is undecidable (see e.g.\ \cite{bokutkolesnikov,fmora,tmora}).
 That said, noncommutative Gröbner bases have been computed for a growing number of noncommutative algebras --- see e.g.\ \cite{bokutchen,bueso} for examples including Weyl algebras, Iwahori--Hecke algebras, quantum groups, Ore extensions, universal enveloping algebras of finite-dimensional Lie algebras, \cite{schedler} for preprojective algebras, and also \cite{bremnerdotsenko} for noncommutative Gröbner bases in the more general setting of algebras over an operad.
-All of these can be used to describe the deformations of these algebras using the deformation theory via reduction systems as developed in the present article.
+All of these can be used to describe the deformations of these algebras using the deformation theory via reduction systems as developed in the present book.

 A basic example is the Gröbner basis for the polynomial algebra.

 \begin{example} Let $R = \{ (x_j x_i, x_i x_j) \}_{1 \leq i < j \leq d}$ be the reduction system for the algebra as in Example \ref{example:polynomialreduction}.
 (The corresponding quiver is drawn in Fig.~\ref{figure:quivers} {\itemi}.)